Arthur John Allmand

 Major Arthur John Allmand KSG MC FRS FRIC (7 January 1885 – 4 August 1951) was an English chemist, professor of King's College London and Knight of the Roman Catholic Order of St. Gregory the Great.

 Early life

 Born 1885 in Wrexham, Wales to Frank (1858–1948) and Mary Allmand, née Thomas (1861–1918) Frank Allmand, was the son of John and Elizabeth Allmand of Park Lodge, Rhosddu Road.
 The Allmands came from the Malpas area of Cheshire.
 Frank Allmand was a flour miller of Wrexham who originally owned a water mill, and later a steam mill.
 Frank Allmand's mill was later burnt down and this combined with the decline of smaller mills in the late 19th Century meant he subsequently became a corn and flour dealer.
-To supliment his income Frank Allmand bred large white pigs gaining championships at the ‘Bath and West’ and other prizes.The family were not well off, but at the 1891 census had two servants.
+To supplement his income Frank Allmand bred large white pigs gaining championships at the ‘Bath and West’ and other prizes.The family were not well off, but at the 1891 census had two servants.
 Mary Allmand's father was a Timber Merchant.
 Allmand spent his early years at 23 Chester Street, Wrexham later the District Registry office.